JuliaFavaro/SS25_TP_ProtoDUNE/README.md

 ### Usage
 Python  (Conda) environment to run the notebooks.
 We used the library Uproot to read, write and manipulate the ROOT files without installing ROOT itself.

-Dataset kindly provvided by the
+Dataset kindly provvided by the PD Far Detector CERN EP group.

 #### Dependencies
     - numpy - array and math functions